-Pear hosted its invite-only demo day online year; here’s what you might have missed – TechCrunch
+Pear hosted its invite-only demo day online this year; here’s what you might have missed – TechCrunch

 2.)
 FarmRaise

-What it does: Unlock financial opportunities for farmers to create sustainable farms and improve their livelihoods.
+What it does: Unlock financial opportunities for farmers to create sustainable farms and improve their livelihoods

 Website: farmraise.com